eagereyes/eagereyes.org/blog/2008/ny-times-the-best-and-worst-of-data-visualization.md

 ---
 title: "NY Times: The Best and Worst of Data Visualization"
 description: "The New York Times uses some of the best information graphics and visualizations on its web site and in the printed paper.
 But there is also a strange undercurrent of bad graphics, many of which commissioned from other sources, and often published in the New York Times Magazine.
-It almost feels like between all the good graphs, they need an outlet for the crazy stuff.&nbsp;"
+It almost feels like between all the good graphs, they need an outlet for the crazy stuff. "
 date: 2008-09-23 23:04:01
 tags:
 featuredImage: https://media.eagereyes.org/media/2008/nytimes_graphs.png